JianhaiChen/HumanDiseaseFertilityPleiotropy/README.md

 My experience in human rare-disease genomics led me to a different but optimistic view.

-Human biology comes with a different kind of scientific resource: an enormous natural record accumulated through centuries of medicine and, more recently, through life-course and population-scale genomics.
+Human genetics comes with a different kind of scientific resource: an enormous natural record accumulated through centuries of medicine and, more recently, through life-course and population-scale genomics.
 Human phenotypes have been observed across diseases, organs, ages, environments, populations, and generations at a scale